akayami/freak/README.md

 /list

-List of all registered items
+List of all registered namespaces

 Server
 =============